 Morrison Regional Library Renovation and Expansion

-The Library has begun an approximately $8,000,000 capital improvement project for renovating and expanding the Morrison Regional Library.
-The project is managed by Mecklenburg County's Asset and Facility Management team.
-The Morrison Regional Library is currently 24,108 SF (first floor 12,054 SF; second floor 12,054 SF).
-The total project area is anticipated to be no more than 26,711 SF once the expansion is complete.
-Architectural planning and design work for the renovation is complete and construction is underway.
-Construction is anticipated to be complete in the fall of 2017.
+An approximately $8,000,000 capital improvement project for renovating and expanding the Morrison Regional Library.
+The project was managed by Mecklenburg County's Asset and Facility Management team.
+The Morrison Regional Library was previously 24,108 SF (first floor 12,054 SF; second floor 12,054 SF).
+The completed project was 26,711 SF after expansion.
+Construction is was completed in December 2017.
 For more information, please see Renovation and Expansion Frequently Asked Questions.